CaioDGallo/docker-symfony/README.md

 Docker-Symfony requires [Docker](https://docs.docker.com/engine/install/) to run.

-### Ubuntu
+### Ubuntu/WSL2

 - Run the `docker-symfony PROJECT_PATH` command and follow the instructions.
-- If you choose to use custom vhosts, don't forget to add them to your `/etc/hosts` file.
+- If you choose to use custom vhosts, don't forget to add them to your hosts file:
+    - `/etc/hosts` for Ubuntu
+    - `C:\Windows\System32\Drivers\etc\hosts` on the Windows host machine for WSL2 installations.

 ![VHOSTS](docs/vhosts.png?raw=true "vhosts instruction")